 Our staff are here to assist and look forward to working with you and your son or daughter to achieving their very best potential.
-We have a very comprehensive and experienced team of staff to help all our pupils undertake this two year course of study including Mr Wilkinson, Head of Sixth Form, our Deputy Heads, Mrs Angus (Academic) and Mr Pandya (Pastoral), who lead a highly qualified team of Heads of Faculty, Subject Teachers, Heads of House, Deputy Heads of House, Tutors and University Counsellor.
+We have a very comprehensive and experienced team of staff to help all our pupils undertake this two year course of study including Mrs Williams, Head of Sixth Form, our Deputy Heads, Mrs Angus (Academic) and Mr Pandya (Pastoral), who lead a highly qualified team of Heads of Faculty, Subject Teachers, Heads of House, Tutors and Counsellor.